JayLucky/watcher-bot/README.md

-# Discord Voice Channel Notification Bot
+# Discord Voice Channel Notification Bot AKA Watcher

 This Discord bot sends notifications when users join or leave voice channels in your server.